Legal

 Institutions as separate controllers

 We act as a data processor on behalf of each institution when we process their students’ data.
-We do so only on the institution’s documented instructions, under a data processing agreement, and we implement the technical and organisational safeguards described in this policy.
-If you are a student and have questions about how your institution handles your personal data, you should contact them directly.
+We do so only on the institution’s documented instructions, under a written data processing agreement, and we implement the technical and organisational safeguards described in this policy.
+If you are a student and have questions about how your institution handles your personal data for example, how long they keep your evidence documents or who within the institution can see them you should contact them directly.

 Marketing